Car Insurance After Divorce: How to Split Policies & Update Coverage

 • Obtain your own policy if you have another vehicle

 If you're relocating to a new address after the divorce, you'll also need to update your garaging location with your insurer.
-Your zip code is a significant rating factor, and moving can affect your premiums — learn more about how a move affects car insurance before your transition.
+Your zip code is a significant rating factor, and moving can meaningfully affect your premiums.
+It's also worth reviewing whether you should carry multiple separate policies in the same household during any transition period, or whether one joint policy still makes more sense until the decree is finalized.

 Pincher's Pro Tip

 Shop around before setting up your new individual policy.
 Since you're essentially starting fresh, this is the perfect time to compare rates from multiple insurers.
-Switching to a new provider could offset some of the rate increases that come with losing multi-policy or multi-car discounts.
+Telematics programs can save safe drivers an average of 10–30% — up to 40% with some insurers — and bundling your new auto policy with renters or homeowners insurance can save another 15–25%.
+Switching to a new provider could significantly offset the rate increases that come with losing multi-car discounts.

 Farmers logo